How to design user-friendly reports?

 Add automatic bookmarks for major sections in PDF reports.
 Bookmarked PDFs see 3x more engagement than flat files.

 Offer multiple formats (PDF, Word, Excel) to match user preferences and needs.
-Format flexibility increases usage by 25%.
+Mobile-friendly report design flexibility increases usage by 25%.

 The impact is measurable—user-friendly reports reduce reading time by 40%, increase comprehension by 50%, and cut follow-up questions by 70%.
 Every improvement in usability translates directly to time saved and better business outcomes.
 Your readers will thank you with their attention and action.